lifemapper/bison/_sphinx_config/pages/year4_planB.rst

 Step 4: (AWS) Summarize annotations
 -------------------------------

+Summarize BISON records by region and RIIS status, with counts of occurrences and species.
+Create lists of species for regions, including RIIS status and occurrence counts.

 In the AWS Redshift console interface, open the "query editor", and paste in the contents of the file **aws_scripts/rs_aggregate_export.sql**.
 Run the script to